Google Logo Design History – How it's Changed Over 20 Years

 The first Google Doodle was made in honour of the Burning Man festival in 1998.

-The doodle was designed by Larry Page and Sergey Brim to notify the users in case of their absence in case of servers crashed.
+The doodle was designed by Larry Page and Sergey Brin to notify the users in case of their absence in case of servers crashing.

 Google Doodle was developed by a contractor until Larry and Sergey asked Dennis Hwang to create a logo for Bastille Day in 2000, and hence they have been designing a logo.